 - StrengthsFinder 2.0: Instead of trying to improve your weakness, each person should focus on what they do best.

-- Blue Like Jazz: Jazz doesn’t resolve; neither does God (despite what the televangelists say).
+- Blue Like Jazz: Jazz doesn't resolve; neither does God.

 - The Hunger Games: In the future, kids are forced to kill each other for TV entertainment.

-Those are just a few, but each offers a unique and interesting idea (whether it’s fiction or nonfiction).
-Sure, the writing is good (that’s a prerequisite), but beyond that, the idea behind the book is remarkable.
-That’s what made the books spread and ultimately sell.
+Those are just a few, but each offers a unique and interesting idea.
+Sure, the writing is good, but beyond that, the idea behind the book is remarkable.

 We want what other people have

-But until you get there, readers will nickel and dime you for extra pennies.
+But until you get there, readers will nickel and dime you to save a few pennies.
 Instead of arguing and haggling, why not take all the energy and spend it on getting your idea to spread?

 This is a lot more fun than the alternative

-If you have something people need to hear about — a story, an idea, a whatever — why not quit trying to sell it and instead find ways to get the idea to spread?
+If you have something people need to hear about — a story, an idea, a whatever — why not quit trying to sell it and start trying to spread it?

 When giving is its own reward, what do you have to lose?

-What’s the greatest obstacle writers face?
+What's the greatest obstacle you're facing right now?
 Share in the comments.